-The ZR2 is rumored to be an upcoming variant of the Chevrolet Colorado midsize pickup truck designed for superior off-road capability.
+The Chevrolet Colorado ZR2 is an extreme off-road variant of The Bow Tie brand’s midsize pickup truck designed for superior off-road capability.

-We expect the 2017 Colorado ZR2 to have the following features and equipment:
+To help set it apart from non-ZR2 models, the Colorado ZR2 flaunts the following features and equipment:

 - Higher ground clearance than the non-ZR2 Colorado